EduardoOngaratto/EduardoOngaratto/README.md

 ###

-<p align="left">I'm a Computer Science student at URI - Erechim and a Back-end development intern at Compass UOL, specializing in Node.js.
-I'm focused on improving my technical skills and contributing to innovative solutions, continuously learning to deliver top performance and collaborate effectively with my team.</p>
+<p align="left">I'm a Computer Science student at URI - Erechim and a back-end trainee developer at Compass UOL, specializing in Node.js.
+I'm dedicated to continuously improving my technical skills and contributing to innovative, efficient solutions.
+Always eager to learn, I strive to deliver high-performance results and collaborate effectively with my team.</p>

 ###